Kooldude166/nds4ios/README.md

 <code>git clone https://github.com/angelXwind/nds4ios.git</code>

 3.  then
-Navigate to the "nds4ios" in your working directory.
+Navigate to the "nds4ios" folder in your working directory.

 4. Open "nds4ios.xcodeproj", connect your device, select it on Xcode and click the "Run" button (or Command + R).
 Don't build it for the iOS Simulator.
 IMPORTANT: Make sure you change your running scheme to Release first.
 Otherwise you will get errors on compile!